chtoucas/Narvalo.NET/Issues.md

 MSBuild files:
 - Enhancement: Publish non retail packages to a remove MyGet server and Publish retail packages to NuGet server.
-- Bug: Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
+- Bug: All related to Code Analysis.
+Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
 Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
-Code Analysis Hooks.
+Code Analysis hooks in Narvalo.Common.targets are disabled.
 For _WarnOnTemporaryOverridenSettings, RunCodeAnalysis is not available in VS.

 Miscs:
 - Bugfix: CC & Format.CurrentCulture.
 Narvalo.Int64Encoder.FromFlickrBase58String.